 This category includes investments in entities over which the Company exercises control, joint control under bylaw stipulations or by contractual arrangement, or has significant influence.
-These investments are initially measured on the balance sheet at fair value, which is equivalent, absent indications to the contrary, to the transaction price, which is the fair value of the consideration given plus directly attributable costs, except in relation to non-monetary contributions to a group company in exchange for a business, in which instance the investment is measured at the carrying amount of the assets and liabilities comprising the business.
+Equity investments in group companies, jointly controlled entities and associates are initially measured at fair value.
+In the absence of evidence to the contrary, that is the transaction price, which is equivalent to the fair value of the consideration given plus directly attributable transaction costs.
+However, in non-monetary contributions to a group company for the purpose of a business, the Company measures its investment at the carrying amount at which the contributed items constituting the business are recognized.
 The initially-recognized amount of an equity investment includes preferential subscription and similar rights acquired.

-Subsequent to initial recognition, these financial assets are measured at cost, less any accumulated impairment losses.
+Equity investments in group companies, jointly controlled entities and associates are subsequently measured at cost less any accumulated impairment.